WanomiR/Deep-Learning-School/README.md

-# DLS
+# Deep Learning School

 Here I keep seminar notebooks and assignments on which I worked during the course.

-Here is the table fo contents: